unitreerobotics/unitree_ros2/README.md

 |Ubuntu 22.04|humble (recommended)|
 |Ubuntu 24.04|jazzy|

-If you want to directly use the Docker development environment, you can refer to the `Dockerfile` related content in the `.devcontainer` folder.
-Another options is to use the `Dev Container feature of VSCode` or other IDEs to create a development environment, or use Github's codespace to quickly create one.
+If you want to use the Docker container environment, you can refer to the `Dockerfile` related content in the `.devcontainer` folder.
+Another options is to use the Dev Container feature of VSCode or other IDEs to create a development environment, or use Github's codespace to quickly create one.
 If you do encounter compilation issues, you can refer to the compilation scripts in `.github/workflows/` or request assistance on the issues tab.

 ## Installation